Tryll¶

 What Tryll gives you¶

 - A local model host.
 One server process, many clients.
-The server loads models once and shares them across every session that needs them.
-CPU fallback, Vulkan / CUDA / ROCm optional.
+It loads a model once and shares it across every session that needs it, and it ships inside the Unity package and Unreal plugin — there is no separate server to install or point at.
 Model management →

 Explore the docs¶